AditiRathore03/Devheat_Beta_Hackbots/README.md

 - # Introduction

-Welcome to the README file for the "CodeCrush Cafe" website!
-This document is your comprehensive guide to understanding and using our platform, where hackathon enthusiasts can connect, collaborate, and participate in online hackathons.
+Welcome to the README file for the **CodeCrush Cafe** website!
+This document is your comprehensive guide to understanding and using our platform, where hackathon enthusiasts can `connect`, `collaborate` and `participate in online hackathons`.

 # Quick Start